Daniela Di Piero, LMFT #88547

 Nevada City & Grass Valley CA Therapist

 I think finding the “right” therapist for you has to do with feeling good about that person, having a sense that being in their presence is enlivening and healthy, even when you’re working with something uncomfortable or difficult.
-I’m delighted to have three wonderful therapists now joining Growing Home, expanding our field of offerings.
+I’m delighted to have three wonderful therapists now part of Growing Home, expanding our field of offerings.

 As for me, I’m a mother, wife, traveler, crafts-person, former high school teacher, and for the past 15 years have run a nonprofit working with young people.
 I received undergraduate and Masters degrees from Brown University, as well as a Masters in Counseling Psychology from Meridian University.
 If you come in for a session, you might occasionally catch me with dirt under my nails from growing food, making pottery, or riding horses.

 I combine Psychodynamic, Jungian, and Existential Psychology approaches with Cognitive Behavioral and Solution-Focused approaches.
 What does this mean?
 Psychodynamic “depth” approaches tend to be more long-term and focused around understanding ourselves and our pasts, where our patterns come from, and how we make meaning of our lives.
-They are relationship-based, meaning that the therapeutic relationship is one venue for exploring our “stuff,” and they can include things like dream-work, therapeutic imagery, myth, story, and imaginal psychology.
+They are relationship-based, meaning that the therapeutic relationship is one venue for exploring our “stuff,” and they can include things like dream-work, therapeutic imagery, myth, story, shamanic practices, and ancestral healing.
 Cognitive Behavioral Therapy (CBT) and Solution-Focused Therapy are more in-the-moment, pro-active approaches that emphasize problem solving and changing the way we think so as to change the way we feel.
 Throughout all these modalities, I incorporate EMDR, mindfulness, body centered hypnosis, and life coaching techniques.
-I am also fascinated by ongoing developments in neurobiology and all the ways that nutrition and the biochemical terrain in our bodies affect our emotions and mental health.
+I am also fascinated by ongoing developments in neurobiology, entheogen research, and all the ways that nutrition and the biochemical terrain in our bodies affect our emotions and mental health.
 I am certified in EMDR and integrate trauma processing/transmutation whenever appropriate.

 Galyn Burke, Associate MFT